Welcome Shark! Unlock Your NSU Journey

 Let's get our new Sharks ready for a fin-tastic start at NSU!

-The university is implementing a new, streamlined billing process for the Fall semester.
 Payment is due in full at the time of registration for graduate and professional students.
-Undergraduate institutional charges; including tuition, fees, and housing, if applicable; must be paid or satisfied with payment arrangements by August 1 (Fall) and December 1 (Winter).
-Undergraduate students who do not have their payment or payment arrangements finalized by the first day of the semester will have their class registration canceled at the end of that day.
+Undergraduate institutional charges (including tuition, fees, and housing, if applicable), must be paid or satisfied with payment arrangements by Monday, August 4, 2025 (Fall), Monday, December 1, 2025 (Winter), and Monday, April 20, 2026 (Summer).
+Undergraduate students who do not have their payment or payment arrangements finalized prior to the course cancellation dates listed below will have their class registration canceled.

 Payment arrangement options include financial aid awards, payment plans established through the Bursar's office, or other.